MongoPipe/mongopipe-core/README.md

 }
 ```
 NOTE:
-1. The store(via the `@Store` annotation) decides where to put the items and not vice versa, meaning an item type class is STORAGE AGNOSTIC.
+1. The store(via the `@Store` annotation) decides where to put the items and not vice versa, meaning an item type class is almost **storage agnostic**.
-   Thus, the annotation `@Store#items` field acts as a database **mapping definition**.
+   Thus, the annotation **`@Store#items` field acts as a database mapping definition recipe**.
    Another benefit of this mapping definition is that it can be stored in db or in a file, referenced by id, or defaulted to all stores.
 2. This feature is not yet mature, main feature is to manage and run pipelines.

 # More examples
 Find more examples in samples [repo](https://github.com/MongoPipe/Examples).

-# Update operations
+# Data update operations
-For performing data updates:
+For performing data updates on MondoDB documents there are several options:
-1. Without pipelines, you can use [CRUD stores](#crud-stores)
+1. Without pipelines, you can use [CRUD stores](#crud-stores).
+Still has a limited set of operations.
 2. With pipelines, using [update stages](https://www.mongodb.com/docs/manual/tutorial/update-documents-with-aggregation-pipeline/) like for example the `$replaceRoot`.
 3. With pipelines, using dedicated commands like for example [findOneAndUpdate](findOneAndUpdate()) which can be run by setting `Pipeline#commandOptions`.
    The findOneAndUpdate allows also to insert the document if it does not exist.